 04 of 12

 Some birds, such as the brown-headed cowbird and the common cuckoo, don't build nests but instead lay eggs in the nests of other birds.
 Many birds can recognize eggs they didn't lay and will reject them, but in other nests, the intruder birds will grow up with foster siblings of completely different species.
-The larger foster bird often usurps more food and can be harmful to its adopted siblings.Continue to 5 of 12 below.
+The larger foster bird often usurps them for more food and can be harmful to its adopted siblings.Continue to 5 of 12 below.

 05 of 12

 Baby birds need special foods to get the proper nutrition for healthy growth.
-Their parents work hard to provide extra protein with insects, fish or meat, depending on the species.
+Their parents work hard to provide extra protein with insects, fish, or meat, depending on the species.
 Some species, including flamingos and doves, produce crop milk to feed young baby birds, while others, such as shorebirds, teach their babies to forage from a young age, letting them experiment in finding food.

 06 of 12